 What I say to people is try to have a little bit of break every 30 to 40 minutes and you will notice how much easier things will become.
 Again, be disciplined with yourself and also you will be surprised how much more productive you will be.

 I will do a live later on this week (week beginning 20/4/2020) and will go through some good stretches.

 This is the one thing at this time which has gone by the wayside but don’t let it.
-It is very important that you get some fresh air, the government have said you are allowed to go out and get one lot of exercise per day.
-So do it – go for a walk, a run, a cycle but make sure you are sensible and socially distance – Keep that 2 metre apart.
+It is very important that you get some fresh air, ideally every day.
+So do it – go for a walk, a run, a cycle.
+However, make sure you are sensible and socially distance – Keep that 2 metre apart.

-We hope that this has been useful and if you have any questions then please get in touch with the clinic.
+We hope that this has been useful.
+If you have any questions then please get in touch with the clinic.